Omnicell (NASDAQ:OMCL) Issues FY 2022 Earnings Guidance

 Omnicell (NASDAQ:OMCL – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $3.85-$4.05 for the period, compared to the consensus EPS estimate of $3.94.
+The company provided earnings per share guidance of $3.85-$4.05 for the period, compared to the consensus earnings per share estimate of $3.94.
 The company issued revenue guidance of $1.39 billion-$1.41 billion, compared to the consensus revenue estimate of $1.40 billion.
 Omnicell also updated its FY22 guidance to $3.85-4.05 EPS.

 Omnicell (NASDAQ:OMCL – Get Rating) last posted its quarterly earnings data on Thursday, August 4th.
-The company reported $0.84 EPS for the quarter, missing analysts’ consensus estimates of $0.85 by ($0.01).
-Omnicell had a net margin of 4.82% and a return on equity of 10.33%.
-The business had revenue of $331.39 million during the quarter, compared to analyst estimates of $339.45 million.
-During the same quarter in the prior year, the firm posted $0.71 earnings per share.
-The company’s revenue for the quarter was up 21.5% compared to the same quarter last year.
-As a group, sell-side analysts forecast that Omnicell will post 2.81 EPS for the current fiscal year.
+The company reported $0.84 earnings per share for the quarter, missing analysts’ consensus estimates of $0.85 by ($0.01).
+Omnicell had a return on equity of 10.33% and a net margin of 4.82%.
+The company had revenue of $331.39 million for the quarter, compared to analysts’ expectations of $339.45 million.
+During the same period in the previous year, the business posted $0.71 EPS.
+The business’s revenue for the quarter was up 21.5% on a year-over-year basis.
+Analysts anticipate that Omnicell will post 2.81 EPS for the current fiscal year.

 Insiders Place Their Bets

-In other Omnicell news, EVP Scott Peter Seidelmann sold 3,765 shares of the company’s stock in a transaction dated Thursday, June 16th.
-The shares were sold at an average price of $110.15, for a total transaction of $414,714.75.
-Following the transaction, the executive vice president now directly owns 40,789 shares in the company, valued at $4,492,908.35.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-2.76% of the stock is currently owned by company insiders.
+In other Omnicell news, EVP Scott Peter Seidelmann sold 3,765 shares of the stock in a transaction dated Thursday, June 16th.
+The stock was sold at an average price of $110.15, for a total value of $414,714.75.
+Following the completion of the transaction, the executive vice president now directly owns 40,789 shares in the company, valued at $4,492,908.35.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 2.76% of the company’s stock.

 About Omnicell